Last Updated on November 22, 2023 by thecapetownblog

 I really like their Buiten Blanc wine, and my friends and I often order it when we see it on a menu.
 It’s really clean and easy to drink, which is basically all I’m looking for in a white wine.

 The tasting room here is sleek yet cosy, and it’s open from 10 am until 3 pm every day except Sunday.
-The tasting here is very well priced at R70 for 5 wines, and there are tons of options to choose from.
+The tasting here is pretty well priced at R100 for 5 wines, and there are tons of options to choose from, including limited releases.
 You can check out the current tasting menu here.

 Constantia Uitsig may be a historic wine estate, but its wine cellar is super modern.
 It’s made of glass, so you can see the barrels (and snippets of the winemaking process) through the walls!